 Application review is ongoing and will continue until the position is filled.

 This position has been reposted; previous candidates remain under consideration and need not apply.

-The University of Florida is an equal opportunity/affirmative action employer and is committed to increasing the diversity of its faculty and staff.
-We welcome nominations of and applications from anyone who would bring additional dimensions to the university’s research, teaching, and clinical mission, including women, members of minority groups, protected veterans and individuals with disabilities.
-If an accommodation due to a disability is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
+The University of Florida is an Equal Employment Opportunity institution.
+If an accommodation is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
 Hiring is contingent upon eligibility to work in the U.S. Searches are conducted in accordance with Florida’s Sunshine Law.